MapleCCC/Query-MTR-Close-Time-Today/README.md

   --fire-browser        When query fails, open the train service info
                         announcement website in browser instead.
   --register-mail-notifier [EMAIL_ADDRESS]
-                        Register an entry in scheduler for when update is detected, send an email to EMAIL_ADDR '
+                        Register an entry in scheduler, periodically run and detect update, send a notification email to EMAIL_ADDRESS.
+'
 ```